UniqueUpToPermutation/MorpheusGL/README.md

 # The Morpheus Graphics Engine

+**This is a work in progress.
+I don't have any impressive tech demos yet, but I've laid most of the ground work now, so more exciting stuff whould be comming soon.**

 Morpheus is an open source physically-based cross-platform renderer built using OpenGL.
 It runs on Linux, MacOS X, and Windows (in that order of precedence).

 ![lapviewer2](images/lapviewer2.png)